 - Identify manager actions that cause people to quit their jobs (via an employee experience survey).

-- Teach your people managers to lead in a way that promotes employee engagement and retention.
+- Teach your managers to lead in a way that promotes employee engagement and retention.

 If you don’t yet have access to an employee experience survey or management tools, that’s OK!
-Read on to discover four reasons talented employees leave bad bosses.
-If you observe these behaviors in your company, take action to correct them.
+Read on to discover four reasons why good employees leave bad managers.
+If you observe any of the following, take action as soon as possible!

 1. Bad managers give feedback too often (or not at all).